Thanks for stopping by my honest review of Ultimate Home Profits!

 - Some members are unable to contact support for refunds

-- Hyped up unrealistic money making claims (as with all scams)
+- Hyped up & unrealistic money making claims

-After everything I’ve outlined within my review, it’s an undeniable fact that Ultimate Home Profits is a scam.
+After everything I’ve outlined within my review, it’s an undeniable fact that Ultimate Home Profits is a scam to keep clear of.

 In my opinion, don’t lower your standards when it comes to ‘UHP’ because you can do a heck of a lot better.